Richard Winkler (producer): Early life

 Richard was raised in Detroit, Michigan, where his early exposure to the performing arts was fostered by his mother, with whom he frequently attended theater productions.
 It was after seeing My Fair Lady that his passion for theater truly ignited, prompting him to actively participate in various theatrical endeavors.
 His commitment to the craft deepened during his time at the Interlochen Center for the Arts, where he honed his skills and developed a deeper appreciation for the art form.
 Afterward, Richard pursued his studies at the University of Michigan, ultimately building a career as a lighting designer that spanned over 35 years.

 Career

-Richard Winkler enjoyed an illustrious career as a lighting designer spanning 35 years, during which he collaborated extensively with the renowned Tharon Musser.
-His impressive portfolio encompasses a diverse range of theatrical genres, including plays, musicals, opera, concerts, and dance, with credits on Broadway, Off-Broadway, the West End, as well as in Australia, and through national and international tours.
+Richard Winkler's work as a lighting designer spans 35 years, during which he collaborated extensively withTharon Musser.
+His portfolio encompasses a diverse range of theatrical genres, including plays, musicals, opera, concerts, and dance, with credits on Broadway, Off-Broadway, the West End, as well as in Australia, and through national and international tours.
 Notably, he has also contributed his expertise to Theatre Under The Stars (Houston).
-Today, Winkler applies his extensive experience in the industry as a producer for Broadway, West End, and other international productions, having helped produced over 80 Broadway and West End productions.
+Today, Winkler applies his experience in the industry as a producer for Broadway, West End, and other international productions, having helped produced over 80 Broadway and West End productions.